 Woodward’s life was marked by almost surreal tragedy.
 At 21, an accidental self-inflicted gunshot injury left him permanently paralyzed from the chest down.
 Over the course of his career, three of his five studios were destroyed by fire.
 (For more information, visit www.robertstrongwoodward.comLinks to an external site.).

 In 2009, after five years of research and writing, tucked in around her fulltime job, Janet published a young person’s biography, Artist Against All Odds: The Story of Robert Strong Woodward.

-Now, as she works toward an MFA she finally has time to pursue her next goal, and write a scholarly biography of Woodward.
+Now, she is finishing the scholarly biography of Woodward.
 Janet loves every bit of the researching and writing process – the first draft, revising, and the critiques and suggestion of kindred spirits and fellow writers.
-It is this experience, passion for research and love of writing that she brings to her Internship at Bellastoria Press.
+It is this experience, passion for research and love of writing that she brings to her work at Bellastoria Press.

-CHRISTINE RICHARDSON lives on a farm in Canaan, New Hampshire with her partner Kip, and 16 sled dogs.
-She has a MS in Cell Biology but left her 18-year career in science to pursue an MFA in Creative Nonfiction at Bay Path University and practice shamanism.
+CHRISTINE RICHARDSON lives on a farm in Canaan, New Hampshire with her partner Kip, and 15 sled dogs.
+She has a MS in Cell Biology but left her 18-year career in cancer research to pursue an MFA in Creative Nonfiction at Bay Path University and practice shamanism.
 Christine started as an intern with Bellastoria Press and chose to stay as an assistant editor and website guru because "the team and authors are inspiring and dedicated."
 Her work is published in The Ascent, Multiplicity Magazine, Taproot Magazine, and iamchristinerichardson.blogspot.com where she ponders life with dogs, spirituality and whatever funny things capture her attention.